apernet/mwgp/README.md

 > **Note**
 >
-> You can connect to the mwgp-server endpoint directly with the official
+> You can connect to a mwgp-server endpoint directly with the official
 > WireGuard implementation.

-The mwgp-client provides features like specifying customized DNS server for server address resolving, and WireGuard traffic obfuscation.
+The mwgp-client provides additional features: customized DNS server for resolving the server address, and traffic obfuscation.

-If you do not need these features, you actually do not need to run mwgp-client, as you can directly connect to the mwgp-server endpoint with official WireGuard implementation.
+If you do not need these features, mwgp-client is not required since mwgp-server is compatible with official WireGuard clients.

 ```json5
 {